EvanAnderson/ts_block/README.txt

 using both a "block immediately" account and attempting repeated logons with a valid or invalid account that is not in the "block immediately" list.
 Blocking and unblocking events will be logged in the Application event log.
-(It is recommended that you perform your tests via a remote control mechanism such that you do not lose communication with the server computer during testing.)
+(It is recommended that you perform your tests via a protocol that won't cause you to lose communication with the server computer during testing or from an IP address that isn't going to be blocked.)

 Windows Service Installation